NakedDevA/SnowFlyer2/README.md

 A minimal trainer to enable free camera mode in Snowrunner

-Tested on version 28.1 (Season 12 February Hotfix),  Steam and Epic versions.
+Tested on version 28.2 (Season 12 March 6th Hotfix),  Steam and Epic versions.

 ## Usage